Fredrik-Ostlund/ModsimBlog/index.md

      * ball-to-pin-collisions, where the pins are considered fixed, and the balls should bounce off them depending on angle and speed
  * Normal force, counteracting gravity when the balls become stationary on the ground

+The intended end-result is that it should be possible to spawn a desired number of balls, seeing them bounce down through the board before settling in the bins.
+The ball-distribution should be that of a binomial distribution, where most balls should be located in the bins in the center, and then be approximately evenly thinning out to the sides.